 When It Is Something To Worry About

-If the scrotum is very swollen (turgid) and not stabilizing/shrinking, call your veterinarian as soon as possible to rule out an active internal bleeding situation.
+If after a day or so the scrotum is very swollen (turgid) and not stabilizing/shrinking, call your veterinarian as soon as possible to rule out an active internal bleeding situation.

-Finally, if the scrotal tissue and/or skin around the incision is red, swollen, extra warm to the touch or seeping with discharge, please call your veterinarian to re-examine and make sure an infection isn't present.
+Finally, if the scrotal tissue and/or skin around the incision is red, swollen, extra warm to the touch or weeping with a discharge of any color, please call your veterinarian to re-examine and make sure an infection isn't present.